qase-tms/QA/books.md

 **Link**: [https://www.amazon.com/Evolution-Cooperation-Revised-Robert-Axelrod/dp/0465005640](https://www.amazon.com/Evolution-Cooperation-Revised-Robert-Axelrod/dp/0465005640)

-The book explains the evolution of cooperation through an evolutionary lens, showing how cooperative strategies can evolve in a population.
+The book explains how cooperation emerged through an evolutionary lens, showing how cooperative strategies can evolve in a population.
 Axelrod uses the Prisoner's Dilemma, a standard example in game theory, as the framework for his study.
 The game illustrates how two individuals might not cooperate, even if it's in their best interest to do so.
 Axelrod's extensive research demonstrates the effectiveness of “Tit for Tat” strategy: where the individual cooperates on the first move and then mimics the opponent's previous move.

 The core finding of Axelrod's work is how cooperation can emerge in a world of egoists without central authority.
 He demonstrates that “Tit for Tat” succeeds by being nice, retaliatory, forgiving, and clear.